SK Slavia Prague ERA NBK

-Sportovní klub Slavia Praha, commonly known as Slavia Prague, is a Czech basketball club based in Prague.
-They will play in the 2022–23 National Basketball League (NBL), after promoting from the 1.
+SK Slavia Prague ERA NBK, commonly known as Sportovní klub Slavia Praha or Slavia Prague, are a Czech professional basketball club based in Prague.
+They are playing in the National Basketball League (NBL), after being promoted from the 1.
 Ligy in 2021–22.

+SK Slavia Prague merged with Basketball Nymburk before the 2026–2027 season, becoming known as SK Slavia Prague ERA NBK.